Supova/Speaker-Recognition-System/README.md

 </p>
 <br> </br>

-As can be seen from the above images, the mel filter bank smooth out the original spectogram.
+As can be seen from the above images, the mel filter bank smooths out the original spectogram to better represent the sound.

+After carrying out the wrapping, we then wish to convert our speech signal back into the time domain, hence creating coefficients in time called the mel frequency cepstrum coefficients (MFCCs).
+We use the discrete cosine transform (DCT) to do the same and extract 14 coefficients for each time instance.
+Over here, we exclude the first component from the DCT since it represents the mean value of the input signal, which contains little speaker specific information, hence only extracting coefficients 2-14 (13 coefficients in total).
+Hence, each voice utterance has been transformed into a sequence of acoustic vectors.

 <h3> Feature Matching </h3>